VHDPlus/vhdplus-website/docs/getstarted.md

 **Important Notes:**

 **At this point VHDP has not left WIP state.
 Changes are going to occur until version 1.0.**
 **At this point VHDP IDE does not obtain a Microsoft Certificate.
-According to that Windows installer might get blocked by SmartScreen.**
+According to that Windows installer might get blocked by SmartScreen.
+If you have trouble you can try to use the non installer version:**

+- 32 Bit: {@inject: Win32ZipDownload}
+- 64 Bit: {@inject: Win64ZipDownload}

+Just extract the downloaded `.zip` to a location of your choice and execute `VHDPlus.exe`.

 |Operating System| 32 Bit | 64 Bit |
 |--|--|--|